amorphic/jimternet/content/how-to-build-a-usb-powerboard-and-control-it-with-python.md

 ###8.
 Cut Wires

 If using mains cable, strip the outer insulation to extract the individual core wires.
-Cut The following lengths, each roughly 15cm long, (depending on the size of your box) and strip 5-10mm of insulation from each end:
+Cut the following lengths, each roughly 15cm long, (depending on the size of your box) and strip 5-10mm of insulation from each end:

 * 4 x Active (<font color='brown'>Brown</font>/<font color='red'>Red</font>)
 * 2 x Neutral (<font color='blue'>Blue</font>/<font color='black'>Black</font>)